mattischrome/console-blog/content/posts/2023-albums-07-maara-ancient-truth/index.md

 - Electronic
 title: '2023 Albums of the Year #7: Maara, The Ancient Truth'
 slug: 2023-albums-07-maara-ancient-truth
-description: Because sometimes you can be relaxed by drum and bass.
-Sometimes.
-heroImage: ../../assets/images/defaultHero.jpg
 ---
 ![Cover of The Ancient Truth by Maara](../../assets/images/albums-2023/maara-ancient-truth.jpeg)